ModiaSim/Modia.jl/README.md

 ![Pendulum-Figure](docs/resources/images/PendulumFigures.png)

-Normally distributed uncertainty can be added, simulated and plotted in the following way:
+Simulation and plotting of the pendulum with normally distributed uncertainty added to some parameters is performed in the following way:

 ```julia
 using Measurements